MarcusGastaldello/FRICOSIPY/docs/result_viewer.md

 <center><small> **Figure 6**: FRICOSIPY Output NetCDF Dataset</small></center>

 !!! note
-    If the user disabes the subsurface variables ( `full_field = False` in `config.py` ), the dataset will be reduced to 3 dimensions excluding the layer co-ordinate.
+    If the user disabes the reporting of the subsurface variables ( `full_field = False` in `config.py` ), the dataset will be reduced to 3 dimensions excluding the layer co-ordinate.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />